Menu

 Paper Online Appendix R Package Vignette

-• Healthcare Quality by Specialists under a Mixed Compensation System: an Empirical Analysis, 2023 - whith Damien Echevin and Bernard Fortin (R&R at Health Economics)
+• Healthcare Quality by Specialists under a Mixed Compensation System: an Empirical Analysis, August 2023 - whith Damien Echevin and Bernard Fortin (R&R at Health Economics, 2rd round)

 We analyze the effects of a mixed compensation (MC) scheme for specialists on the quality of their healthcare services.
 To do so, we exploit a major reform that was implemented in Quebec (Canada) in 1999.
 The government introduced a payment mechanism combining a fixed per diem with a reduced fee per clinical service.
 Using panel patient-doctor data covering the period 1996-2016 and including 320,441 patients, we estimate a multi-state multi-spell hazard model with correlated heterogeneity, analogous to a difference-in-differences approach.
 We compute three output-based quality indicators from our model.
 Our results suggest that the reform reduced the quality of MC specialist services as measured by the risk of re-hospitalization within 30 days after discharge and the risk of mortality within one year after discharge.
 These effects vary depending upon the specialty of the treating doctor.